THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Context of Romans 8:1

-There is therefore now no condemnation to them which are in Christ, who walk not after the flesh, but after the Spirit.
+There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
 (Romans 8:1)

 The above verse, interpreted in isolation, seems to imply that God treats sin in the life of the Christian in terms of a lesser standard than is true of the unbeliever.
 But Paul’s logic, commencing with Romans 1:16 and proceeding through 11:36, leads to the true meaning of Romans 8:1.